oobabooga/text-generation-webui-extensions/README.md

 https://github.com/elPatrixF/dynamic_context

-## Playground
+## Playground for Writers
-If you frequently switch between chat mode and notebook mode, this extension is designed to make your life much easier.
-It provides two independent notebooks that can be accessed directly within the chat mode from the top tab.
-As a bonus feature, the notebooks also offer a convenient method to use instruct commands directly within the notebook text using it's own syntax.
+This extension provides an independent advanced notebook that will be always present from the top tab.
+It has many features not found in the notebook:
+- Two independent Notebooks A and B that are always present, regardless of the mode
+- Inline instruct (abilty to ask question or give task from within the text itself)
+- Select and Insert - generate text in the middle of your text
+- Perma Memory, Summarization, Paraphrasing
+- Lora-Rama - shows LoRA checkpoints and ability to switch between them

 https://github.com/FartyPants/Playground